Upcoming Work

-Work is continuing on the Bay Bridge Pump Station and Force Mains Replacement Project, part of major improvements to the regional sewer system in Newport Beach.
+Construction moves forward on the Bay Bridge Pump Station and Force Mains Replacement Project, an important effort to upgrade and modernize the regional sewer system serving Newport Beach.

 *All dates and times are subject to change due to operational factors or inclement weather.